Knowledge base

 Prerequisites

-• All the lights Global Security of your Mail Service must be green (SPF + DKIM + DMARC)!
+- All the Global Security indicators of your Mail Service must be green (SPF + DKIM + DMARC)!

 To access the Mail Service and set the logo of your company: